drn/jira-cli/README.md

-    jira comment         # Add a comment to the input ticket jira comments        # Lists the comments of the input ticket jira commit          # Commits uncommitted work with the ticket name and summary. jira copy            # Copies the url of the JIRA ticket into the clipboard jira describe        # Describes the input ticket jira install         # Guides the user through JIRA installation jira log             # Logs work against the input ticket
+    jira comment         # Add a comment to the input ticket jira comments        # Lists the comments of the input ticket jira commit          # Commits uncommitted work with the ticket name and summary. jira clipboard       # Copies the url of the JIRA ticket into the clipboard jira describe        # Describes the input ticket jira install         # Guides the user through JIRA installation jira log             # Logs work against the input ticket